cysouw/diathesis/text/c09_zuInfinitive.md

 c.
 So steht zu befürchten, dass sich die innenpolitischen Gräben noch vertiefen.^[~~DWDS~~: Die Zeit, 07.05.2015, Nr.
 19.]
 :::

-Except for the verbs of expectation, there are two incidental, but quite frequent, verbs that can be used in this construction, namely *lesen* [@next a] and *verkaufen* [@next b].
+Except for the verbs of expectation, there are two incidental, but quite frequent, verbs that can be used in this construction, namely *lesen* 'to read' [@next a] and *verkaufen* 'to sell' [@next b].
 Semantically, these do not seem to express any notion of expectation.
+Crucially, the *stehen + zu-Infinitiv* construction is coherent with these two verbs [@next c,d].

 ::: ex
 - Es stand zu lesen, dass die Mannschaft gegen den Trainer spielen würde.^[~~DWDS~~: Die Zeit, 03.09.2012 (online).]
 - Luxuriöse Villa auf der Insel Brač steht zu verkaufen.^[Attested online at <https://www.croatia-property.net/de/property/luxuriose-villa-auf-der-insel-brac-zu-verkaufen-1991/>, accessed 8 November 2021.]
+- Es ist bekannt, dass es hier zu lesen steht.
+- Es ist bekannt, dass das Haus zu verkaufen steht.
 :::

 **Attested Verbs**